amandamartinsco/cronicas-de-terragaia/README.md

 # About the project

-Game produced on Godot Engine for Definitely Not Another Game Jam's June/2020 Edition.
+Game produced on Godot Engine for [Definitely Not Another Game Jam's June/2020 Edition](https://itch.io/jam/certamente-no-outra-game-jam).

 Here you wake up in a world full of monsters, not sure who you are, and what happened there...

-Discover Terragaia and unhide its mysteries in this platform adventure game, totally originally made in a week for the [Definitely Not Another Game Jam](https://itch.io/jam/certamente-no-outra-game-jam).
+Discover Terragaia and unhide its mysteries in this platform adventure game, totally originally and made in a week.

 ## Getting Started